 Around the shore, divers have found ancient artifacts dating back 3,000 years.
 You will undoubtedly hear stories of Alexander the Great’s treasures being buried there.

 The exciting nightlife scene and sulphuric spas and baths along the coast in Varna only add to the city’s attraction.
-Varna is quickly becoming one of the top places, if not the top spot, to dive in the Black Sea.
+Varna is quickly becoming one of the top places to dive in the Black Sea, if not the top spot.

-The Mopang is a sunken American cargo ship which, with exception to the front bow which took the brunt of the explosion damage, is in excellent condition sitting approximately 22-32 meters below the surface.
+The Mopang is a sunken American cargo ship which, with the exception of the front bow, which took the brunt of the explosion damage, is in excellent condition sitting approximately 22-32 meters below the surface.
 Some of the ship’s cabins are accessible to trained divers, as well.

-Burgas (or Bourgas) is the second largest Bulgarian city along the Black Sea and fourth among the entire country.
+Burgas (or Bourgas) is the second-largest Bulgarian city along the Black Sea and fourth in the entire country.
 As it is primarily used as a transit point for non-diving tourists for smaller resort towns north and south of it along the coast, Burgas has become a sort of sanctuary for the diving scene in Bulgaria.

 In it, you will find long stretches of primarily empty beaches, beautiful and well-maintained seafront parks, and very affordable accommodation options for the budget-conscious traveler.
 It is a perfect place for an extended diving holiday.